 APSA provides funding each year to assist with the running of two or more eligible workshops proposed by APSA members at their respective Universities.

-The call for applications goes out in October each year on both the website and to members via email and newsletter.
+The call for applications goes out towards end of the year on the website and to members via email .
 Applications should only be submitted in response to the announcement of the Call for Applications.